DEG: Delivered Ex Quay

 Understanding Delivered Ex Quay — DEQ

 With a DEQ contract, the seller is responsible for the provision of goods and other required conformity evidence.
 The seller must fulfill all the legal formalities that are required for transporting the goods to the quay at the port of destination mentioned in the contract.
-It’s important for the seller to obtain authorization documents that are required for transit of goods.
+The seller needs to obtain authorization documents that are required for the transit of goods.
 The goods must be transported to the agreed destination on the date mentioned in the contract.

-With DEQ contract, all risks related to the goods are borne by the seller.
-The risks that include damage to and loss of goods is borne by the seller until the goods are delivered to the intended destination.
+With a DEQ contract, all risks related to the goods are borne by the seller.
+The risks that include damage to and loss of goods are borne by the seller until the goods are delivered to the intended destination.

 The seller is also required to provide notice to the buyer about the time of arrival of the goods.
 Moreover, the seller must provide any other notices that are required for the buyer to take measures to receive the goods from the port.
-The seller must provide the buyer with delivery order and other necessary transport documents that will enable the buyer to take goods held at the quay, including non-negotiable sea way bill, a negotiable bill of landing, multimodal transport document and inland waterway document.
+The seller must provide the buyer with a delivery order and other necessary transport documents that will enable the buyer to take goods held at the quay, including a non-negotiable sea waybill, a negotiable bill of landing, a multimodal transport document, and an inland waterway document.

 Conclusion